Opsio - Cloud and AI Solutions

 3-year commitmentReserved Instances / Savings PlansReserved VM Instances / Savings PlansCUDs50-60%

 • Storage tiering.
-S3 Intelligent-Tiering, Azure Blob lifecycle policies, and GCP Autoclass move data to cheaper tiers automatically.
-For static archives, S3 Glacier Deep Archive or Azure Archive Storage costs a fraction of standard storage.
+S3 Intelligent-Tiering, Azure Blob lifecycle, and GCP Autoclass move data automatically.
+Glacier Deep Archive and Azure Archive cost a fraction of standard tiers.

-• Orphan resource cleanup.
-Unattached EBS volumes, stale snapshots, idle Elastic IPs, and abandoned load balancers accumulate silently.
-Opsio's NOC runs automated weekly sweeps for these across client accounts.
-Cloud FinOps
+• Orphan cleanup.
+Unattached volumes, stale snapshots, idle Elastic IPs, and abandoned load balancers accumulate silently.
+Opsio's NOC runs automated weekly sweeps.

 Phase 3: Operate

-Operate is where FinOps becomes self-sustaining.
-Policies, automation, and cultural norms prevent cost regressions.
+Operate is where FinOps becomes self-sustaining via policies, automation, and cultural norms.

-• Anomaly detection with automated response.
-AWS Cost Anomaly Detection can send alerts to Slack or PagerDuty.
-For high-risk scenarios (runaway GPU spend), Opsio wires anomaly alerts into the NOC's incident management workflow so an engineer investigates within SLA.
+• Anomaly detection.
+Wire AWS Cost Anomaly Detection into Slack or PagerDuty.
+For runaway GPU spend, route alerts into the NOC's incident workflow.

 Multi-Cloud FinOps: The Hard Part